Iceland Food: The Tricks, The Treats and the Must-Eats!

 For many of us, Iceland is still a country surrounded in mystery and viking myths.
-The wild landscape is what lures most visitors to Iceland but what about the Icelandic cuisine?
+The wild landscape is what lures most visitors on trips to Iceland but what about the Icelandic cuisine?
 Icelandic cuisine has changed little since the time of the vikings, and the basic ingredients have remained unchanged: lamb, skyr, potatoes, fish, and plenty of seafood.
 While the staples have remained the same, Icelandic chefs have added a generous dose of imagination to current Icelandic cuisine, resulting in creative twists but traditional dishes.

 Read on to learn how to expertly navigate your food palate while checking out Iceland’s food menus.
 To make sure you make the most of your trip to Iceland, we’ve rounded up a list of the top 12 things to do in Iceland to help you plan your all-important itinerary.
 If you are short on time to explore destinations outside of Reykjavik, read our top things to do in Reykjavik article as well.

 Skyr is synonymous with Iceland.
 It’s generally assumed that Skyr is what Icelanders live off.
 While not technically true, Icelanders do have a habit of eating this anytime, anywhere, and everyday.
 This soft-cheese concoction is made from pasteurized skimmed milk and a yoghurt-like bacteria culture.
 Despite being super healthy, Skyr is actually very rich, creamy and definitely worth a try.
 Skyr is so popular that you can even buy it in drink and sauce form.